Thurs., Dec. 8, 2022

 The Youth and Human Services Committee consists of seven members who serve 2-year terms.
 The Town Council on local social services matters.
 The committee meets on the second Thursday of each month.

-Republican members: Philip Belchar, Susan Pappas, Nancy DeFrancesco.
+Republican members: Nicole Davison, Eric Gunther, Phillip Belcher, Susan Pappas, Nancy Defrancesco

 What You Can Expect from Us